congjun-huang/Gaussian-Process-Regression/README.md

     -   `d` - either `None` or a data frame with data observations
 -   My function does not return anything, but displays a pyplot figure with all of the above features.
--   I will include a brief write up describing your function and implementation approach.
+-   I will include a brief write up describing the function and implementation approach.